rpicanco/ShopifyAdminAPICustomer/README.md

 # ShopifyAdminAPICustomer
 This project aims to propose a structured development process from understanding the business domain using domain-driven design practices to deploy the solution in a production-ready environment.
-We will design and develop a solution of a public shopify API showing some patterns in action, such as Domain-Driven Design, API Gateway, RESTful API Design, Async API, Microservice Architecture, Sync and Async communication, Event-Driven, pub/sub and request-reply messaging pattern, Hexagonal architecture, and much more.
+We will design and develop a solution of a public API from shopify for demonstrating some patterns in action, such as Domain-Driven Design, API Gateway, RESTful API Design, Async API, Microservice Architecture, Sync and Async communication, Event-Driven, pub/sub and request-reply messaging pattern, Hexagonal architecture, and much more.

 <!-- TABLE OF CONTENTS -->
 <details open="open">